FINTECH.MONSTER

 Key Takeaways

-IREN Limited successfully raised $3 billion via a convertible note offering, earmarking the massive capital injection to build advanced, resilient data center infrastructure tailored for the surging demands of AI and high-performance computing.
+IREN Limited raised $3 billion through convertible notes to build out data centers for the growing AI and high-performance computing (HPC) market.

 Why is Infrastructure Capital So Critical Right Now?